 Highlights: Fly out to Buenos Aires or down to Tierra del FuegoOur tour ends this morning on the Atlantic Beach.
 You understand Patagonia and the Pampas a little better now.
 Keep pedaling, if you wish.
 Buenos Aires is only 1500 km to the north.
 But if you are staying on, buen viaje!

 HighlightsChiloé Island, The Pacific and Atlantic Oceans, Penguin Colony, Market in Castro, Old Patagonian Express, Gaiman, Rafting

 Includes17 days, 16 nights accommodation, 16 breakfasts, 15 lunches, most dinners, quality hybrid or road bicycle,

 Begin/EndPuerto Montt, Chile/Rawson, Argentina

 Arrive/DepartPuerto Montt, Chile (via Santiago, Chile) /Trelew, Argentina, (via Buenos Aires, Argentina)

-Total Distance1172 km ( 728 miles)
+Total Distance1072 km (662 miles)

-What to Expect*Due to the remote nature of the tour single supplements may not be available on every night of the trip.
-Solo travelers who are willing to share a bathroom.
+What to Expect*Due to the remote nature of the tour single supplements may not be available on every night of the trip, or there maybe instances where you will have to share a bathroom.